TABLE OF CONTENTS

 Upkeep Technologies was founded in 2014 by Ryan Chan in Los Angeles, California.
 They were the first CMMS that started as an exclusive mobile app geared toward enabling technicians to manage work and tasks easily.
 Upkeep quickly expanded its capabilities to run on desktop and cater to mid and enterprise-sized businesses.
 There are currently over 4,000 businesses using Upkeep.

-Upkeep goes beyond CMMS and developed its capabilities, positioning itself as an EAM (Enterprise Asset Management) and APM (Asset Performance Management) platform.
+Upkeep CMMS developed its capabilities, positioning itself as an EAM (Enterprise Asset Management) and APM (Asset Performance Management) platform.
 Aside from standard CMMS features (work orders, PMs assets, and inventory), Upkeep offers Asset Optimization Capabilities with enhanced reporting and analytics, predictive maintenance, condition monitoring, and more.
 These advanced features allow asset managers to predict potential failures, monitor asset health, and asset lifecycle.

 Pricing: